 From its founding, the AAA’s broad approach laid the groundwork for inclusive collecting.
-We aim to represent a broad chronological and geographic scope, and we actively seek the papers of BIPOC, LGBTQ+, disabled, women, and other historically underrepresented groups significant to the history of art in the US.
+We aim to represent a wide chronological and geographic scope, and we actively seek the papers of BIPOC, LGBTQ+, persons with disabilities, women, and other historically underrepresented groups significant to the history of art in the US.
 Thematic areas of concentration include the lives of artists, research and writing about art, arts organizations, the art market, patronage, and art instruction and services.
-Some of the notable twentieth-century collections available at the AAA are the records of the American Federation of Arts, Leo Castelli Gallery, André Emmerich Gallery, Holly Solomon Gallery, Los Angeles Institute of Contemporary Art, Macbeth Gallery, Downtown Gallery, Woman’s Building, Jacques Seligmann & Co., Cinque Gallery, and Betty Parsons Gallery; the Walt Kuhn papers, which include records of the 1913 Armory Show; the Edward Bruce and Holger Cahill papers, with documentation on New Deal art programs; and personal papers of artists Joseph Cornell, Jeff Donaldson, Arthur Dove, Sam Gilliam, Rockwell Kent, Gyorgy Kepes, Yasuo Kuniyoshi, Louise Nevelson, Violet Oakley, Jackson Pollock, Robert Smithson and Nancy Holt, Alma Thomas, and Charles White.
+Some of the notable twentieth-century collections available at the AAA are the records of the American Federation of Arts, Leo Castelli Gallery, André Emmerich Gallery, Holly Solomon Gallery, Los Angeles Institute of Contemporary Art, Macbeth Gallery, Downtown Gallery, Woman’s Building, Jacques Seligmann & Co., Cinque Gallery, and Betty Parsons Gallery; the Walt Kuhn papers, which include records of the 1913 Armory Show; the Edward Bruce and Holger Cahill papers, with documentation on New Deal art programs; and personal papers of artists Joseph Cornell, Jeff Donaldson, Arthur Dove, Sam Gilliam, Rockwell Kent, György Kepes, Yasuo Kuniyoshi, Louise Nevelson, Violet Oakley, Jackson Pollock, Robert Smithson and Nancy Holt, Alma Thomas, and Charles W. White.
 The AAA has a strong concentration of the papers and research materials of critics and art historians including Dore Ashton, Gregory Battcock, Clement Greenberg, Lucy R. Lippard, Dorothy C. Miller, Linda Nochlin, Esther McCoy, and Tomás Ybarro-Frausto, among others.